-Socastee Middle School is one of five new energy efficient schools that opened between 2017 and 2018 in Horry County.
-The school is located at 151 Esso Road in Myrtle Beach.
-It is a state of the art school that is designed around a central learning commons, dining commons and gymnasium that is provided with natural light from a clerestory (high windows) that runs the length of the building as well as north and south facing windows that make for an open and inviting place for students to learn.
+Ten Oaks is one of five new energy efficient schools in the Horry County School district.
+The school is located off of Carolina Forest Boulevard on Revolutionary War Way in Myrtle Beach.
+It is a state of the art school that is organized around a central learning commons, dining commons and gymnasium that is flooded with natural light from a clerestory that runs the length of the building as well as north and south facing windows that make for an open and inviting place for students to learn.

 - Design-Builder: Firstfloor Energy Positive Built by Metcon Construction/T.A.
 Loving Construction